 A student who wishes to receive an Incomplete (I) grade in a course must present a Student Request for Incomplete (I) Grade Contract to the instructor AFTER the cut-off date for awarding a (W) grade.
 The Incomplete (I) grade is offered entirely at the instructor’s discretion as a temporary measure for extenuating circumstances beyond the control of the student.

 In awarding the temporary grade of Incomplete (I) for graduate courses, the instructor must complete the Student Request For Incomplete (I) Grade Contract submitted by the student requesting the Incomplete (I) grade.
 The contract will specify the work remaining to be completed.
 It must be signed by the instructor and the student and maintained by the department offering the course.
-The student is responsible for providing a copy of the contract to the Executive Director of Graduate Study and Lifelong Learning.
 An Incomplete (I) can remain in place on a student’s transcript for a maximum of one year.